mr2raccoon/caactus/README.md

 # Detailed Description of the Workflow
 ## 1. Culturing
-- Culture your cells in a flat bottom plate of your choice and according to the needs of the organims being researched.
+- Culture your cells in a flat bottom plate of your choice and according to the needs of the organisms being researched.
 ## 2. Image acquisition
 - In your respective microscopy software environment, export the images of interest to `.tif-format`.
 - For the workflow and file conversion steps, caactus currently supports grayscale (1-channel) and RGB (3-channel) images in `.tif-format`.
 - From the image metadata, copy the pixel size.
+>[!NOTE]
+>We recommend exporting the images without scale bars, because they will introduce distraction for the classifier during the annotation.

 ## 3. Data Preparation
 ### 3.1 Create Project Directory